peterdsp/ACME-Delivery-Service-FrontEnd/README.md

 •List of the 10 most popular products to order.

 # More info
-This project was part of the 3 months training program of organized by Code.Hub, on behalf of PMM group.
+This project was part of the 3 months training program organized by Code.Hub, on behalf of PMM group.

 ## Development server